 Two schoolboys who plotted classroom massacre given custodial sentences

-The older of the plotters, who has been described as the leader and main instigator, discussed his motivations for the plan in a diary which espoused what jurors were told was his “twisted ideology”.
+The jury heard how Wyllie discussed his motivations for the plan in a diary which espoused what jurors were told was his “twisted ideology”.

 The inside cover of the book, which was recovered from the teenager’s home in October 2017, apologises for either committing “one of the worst atrocities in British history” or killing himself.

-In a secret hideout in Catterick Garrison, the same boy had kept a rucksack filled with screws, boards and flammable liquid, which prosecutors suggested were instruments for making an explosive device which was to be part of the killing.
+In a secret hideout in Catterick Garrison, he had kept a rucksack filled with screws, boards and flammable liquid, which prosecutors suggested were instruments for making an explosive device which was to be part of the killing.

-The next day, the same boy made “clear and unvarnished confessions” to a teacher and to police officers, claiming that his targets were “infecting the gene pool” and that he and his friend were doing a “service to society”.
+After a Snapchat conversation discussing details of the plot came to light in September 2017, he made “clear and unvarnished confessions” to a teacher and police, claiming that his targets were “infecting the gene pool” and that they were doing a “service to society”.

 However, the pair were not arrested until October 2017, after Wyllie’s secret hideout was found by officers.